 No good deed goes unpunished, which can certainly apply to caregivers’ efforts to help older adults.
 Sometimes when we try to assist others, things go awry, or our efforts are misunderstood.
 Good people are accused of abuse — sometimes against their own loved ones.

 It happens with people who look out for kids, older adults, dependent adults, and other vulnerable populations.
 It can happen in nursing homes, medical facilities, or in homes.
 Someone witnesses abuse, or suspected abuse, and law enforcement or adult protective services get involved.

-If you find yourself reported for elder abuse, what should you do?
-It's a difficult question because there are different types of abuse and, as such, different contexts in which you might be accused.
+If you find yourself reported for older adult abuse, what should you do?
+It's a difficult question because there are different types of abuse toward senior citizens and, as such, different contexts in which you might be accused.

-Say you are a trustee of an elderly person's estate and you are sued for alleged financial misdeeds.
+Say you are a trustee of an older adult's estate, and you are sued for alleged financial misdeeds.
 The claim is that you have abused your power as a trustee, perhaps by embezzling funds from the trust.